h c s

 Answer.
 Adult passengers, 18 plus, must show a valid U.S. Federal or State-issued photo ID that contains a name, date of birth, gender, expiration date, and a tamper-resistant feature.
 If you lose your primary ID, or it has expired, the TSA may accept another form of ID to help confirm your identity.
 The list below shows some of the forms you can use to help verify your identity.
 For more information, see this CBS report and related video on the subject

 Finally, this is a partial list of items you can use to help get through TSA screening if your ID is lost.
-Bring as many from the list below as you can, as they can help confirm your address and ID.
+Bring as many from the list below as possible, as they can help confirm your address and ID.
 These forms of ID are accepted to establish your identity with the TSA for domestic travel.

 Can You Fly Internationally Without an ID

 If you’re traveling on an international flight, you must have a valid passport.
 It is the only accepted form of government ID that airlines and airport authorities accept.
 There is no way around it.
-If you lose your passport while traveling you’ll need to get a replacement from a US embassy before returning home.
+If you lose your passport while traveling, you’ll need to get a replacement from a US embassy before returning home.
 Before departing on your international trip make sure your passport is valid for six months beyond your return date.
-The passport card can be only used for entering the United States at land border crossings and seaports of entry from Canada, Mexico, the Caribbean, and Bermuda.
+The passport card can be used only for entering the United States at land border crossings and seaports of entry from Canada, Mexico, the Caribbean, and Bermuda.

 Q. If I Lose My ID During Travel, What Secondary Forms of ID Will Be Accepted?

 Answer.
 Traveling domestically without ID is easier than internationally.
-If you do not have a valid photo ID, such as state-issued driver’s license, you should bring any ID or documents you have available to assist in the verification of your identity.
+If you do not have a valid photo ID, such as a state-issued driver’s license, you should bring any ID or documents you have available to assist in the verification of your identity.
 Passengers need at least two alternate forms of identification, such as a social security card, birth certificate, marriage license, or credit card.
 The documents must bear the name of the passenger.
 Also, one of these documents must bear identification information containing one of the following: date of birth, gender, address, or photo.
 If the TSA can confirm your identity, they will allow you to go through security screening and you’ll get a boarding pass with an official note explaining that you don’t have ID, that way you can board the plane.
-For more information, please review the TSA ID Requirements for Airport Checkpoints
+For more information, please review the TSA ID Requirements for Airport Checkpoints.

 How The TSA Confirms Your Identity

-The TSA can confirm your identity, using publicly available databases, so there’s a good chance you’ll be allowed on your flight.
+The TSA can confirm your identity using publicly available databases, so there’s a good chance you’ll be allowed on your flight.
 This process takes time so we recommend you arrive at least two hours ahead of your departure time.

 You’ll need to complete an identity verification process with a TSA officer.
 The TSA officer will ask for info, including your name, current address, and other personal details that can be used to confirm that you are who you say you are.
 The process could take a while.